deepu105/spring-io/README.md

 ![JHipster Microservices Architecture](static/ms-arch.png)

-For this tutorial we will be creating teh following application architecture
+For this tutorial we will be creating the following application architecture

 ![Tutorial Microservices Architecture](static/ms-arch-store.png)